openlab-at-city-tech/openlab/wp-content/plugins/taxonomy-terms-order/readme.txt

 == Localization ==

-Currently available in English, Dutch, French, Deutch, Slovak, Japanese and Romanian
+Available in English, Dutch, French, Deutch, Slovak, Japanese, Traditional Chineze and Romanian Whant to contribute with a translation to your language?
+Please use the attached to.pot file